What Is Orthorexia?

-It’s not an official diagnosis.
+It isn’t an official diagnosis.
 But the basic idea is that it includes eating habits that reject a variety of foods for not being “pure” enough.
 Eventually, people with orthorexia begin to avoid whole meals that don’t meet their standards or that they don’t make themselves.

 If you have orthorexia, you might:

 - Bury yourself in food research.
 It’s one thing to spend a few minutes scanning a product label or surfing the web for more information on ingredients.
-But with orthorexia you may spend hours thinking about food and planning meals.
+But with orthorexia, you may spend hours thinking about food and planning meals.

 - Fear losing control.
 You feel that you’re doing the right thing by eating healthy.
 But you may also be afraid that eating even one meal you didn’t prepare -- including dinner at a restaurant -- can be disastrous.

 - Be overly critical of your friends’ food choices.
 At the same time, you may have no rational explanation for your own.